 Figure 7.11.
-The number of times the Quick Reference pages were loaded for the four concepts covered in the introductory curriculum, grouped by Condition.
+The number of times the Quick Reference pages were loaded for the four concepts

 Figure 8.1.
 Student responses to whether or not they thought their time spent working in Pencil.cc was helpful for learning Java.